CitrineInformatics/citrine-python/docs/source/formulations_example.rst

 Notice that the design space's formulation descriptor corresponds to the original, unflattened formulation.
 That's because we want to describe the margarita we are physically making in our kitchen.
-The predictor takes care of flattening it.
+The predictor takes care of flattening it to its atomic ingredients.

 .. code-block:: python